M Search · Compensation Intelligence Report

 3.

-Major enterprise content, database, work management, and banking infrastructure companies all contributed candidates following reductions in force.
-These are often strong performers who survived multiple rounds — not underperformers.
+Major enterprise software, database, work management, and banking infrastructure companies all contributed candidates following reductions in force.
+Many of these candidates are strong performers who survived multiple rounds — not underperformers caught in a cut.

 4.

-Leadership turnover, morale decay, founder-CEO friction, or a new private equity sponsor changing the operating environment.
+Leadership turnover, morale deterioration, founder-CEO transition, or a new sponsor changing the operating environment.
 The signal is often a top performer leaving without an announced next role.

 5.

 Teams and territories constantly reshuffled.
-Quota resets above 100% attainment.
-Earning potential capped by design rather than performance.
-Common at large banking infrastructure companies and post-PE-acquisition businesses.
+Quota set above attainment with no accelerator.
+Earning potential capped structurally rather than by performance.
+Common at large incumbents and post-acquisition businesses.

 6.

-Company stage misfit — large-co candidates seeking builder work
+Stage misfit — large-company operators seeking builder work

-Candidates with 10–20 years at enterprise incumbents actively seeking a smaller environment where they can own strategy and build something.
-Usually triggered by a specific inflection point — promotion blocked, new boss, or watching a peer take an equity-upside role.
+Candidates with 10–20 years at enterprise incumbents actively seeking an environment where they can own strategy, hire their own team, and see the impact of their decisions.
+Usually triggered by a specific inflection point — a promotion that didn’t come, a new leader, or watching a peer take a bet that paid off.

 7.